A Note from Jamie

 “15 Songs From Moby Dick is so rich and engaging that I have listened to nothing else for days.
 Michael Smith’s music takes the poetry of Melville’s words to a level that demands — and rewards — repeated listening.
 Ahab’s Compliments in particular has been ringing in my ears and I like it there.” – Janet Sayre, musician, Chicago

 And the Poet Sang Literary Program

-Settings of poets ranging from Chilean poet Gabriela Mistral, Wallace Stevens, Bertold Brecht, F. Garcia Lorca and Anne Carson and Chicago poets David Hernandez and the late Patricia Monaghan are heard.
+Settings of poets ranging from Chilean poet Gabriela Mistral, Wallace Stevens, Bertold Brecht, F. Garcia Lorca and Anne Carson and Chicago poets David Hernandez and the late Patricia Monaghan were heard.
 Settings from Shulamite women of Lebanon, ancient Irish and Chinese poets are among the selections songs from their folk cabarets Pasiones: Songs of the Spanish Civil War and Hello Dali: From the Sublime to the Surreal are also featured.

 Irish Art Songs with Jamie O’Reilly

 I Know Where I’m Going is the remastered first solo album of vocalist Jamie O’Reilly performed at the Oak Park Library in Oct 2015, to an SRO crowd.
 Accompanied by guitarist Peter Swenson, Jamie sang this collection of beloved Irish ballads on heels of her vocal debut at Orchestra Hall.
 Eleven songs were recorded at WFMT Studio in 1984, with Rich Warren as engineer and Anne Hills as producer.
 Additional songs were recorded at WFMT, with Jamie, Peter and special guest Michael Smith on guitar.
 More information here.